sebgoa/cloudstack-books/en/book.markdown

 ==========

 There are many tools available to interface with a AWS compatible API.
-In this section we provide a few examples that users of PRODUCT can build upon.
+In this section we provide a few examples that users of CloudStack can build upon.

 Boto Examples